 The reports page (Figure C.5) allows a user to make queries of the WDKBA data by using filters to obtain a subset of the data.
 Users will only be able to access the sites that they are associated with: Individuals will be able to view and output reports relating to their sites; NCGs will be able to view and output reports relating to all sites in their country; and RFPs will be able to view and output reports relating to all sites in their region.
-The link to the filter options is on the right side of the screen (in blue).
+The filter options are on the right side of the screen and include options to filter sites, species, ecosystems and sites of ecological integrity.
+This reports section will be improved in due course with more reports and improved functionality.
+Meanwhile, if you are interested in interrogating the wider KBA database, a more detailed set of filters is available on the Site Search section of the KBA website.